dogokit/dogokit-akita/docs/tailwind.md

 # Tailwind

-Tailwind ecosystem consists of several different things:

-- Tailwind CSS
-- Tailwind UI
+Tailwind is a utility-first CSS framework for rapid UI development.
-  - Catalyst UI Kit

 ## Tailwind CSS

 Tailwind CSS is a utility-first CSS framework for rapid UI development.

+Latest version: v3

 Links: